GASP, a generalized framework for agglomerative clustering of signed graphs and its application to Instance Segmentation: Related work

-\textbf{Agglomerative graph clustering} has often been applied to instance segmentation \cite{ren2013image,liu2016image,salembier2000binary}, because of its efficiency as compared to other top-down approaches like graph cuts.
-Novel termination criteria and merging strategies have often been proposed: the agglomeration in \cite{malmberg2011generalized} deploys fixed sets of merge constraints; ultrametric contour maps \cite{arbelaez2011contour} combine an oriented watershed transform with an edge detector, so that superpixels are merged until the ultrametric distance exceeds a learned threshold; the popular graph-based method \cite{felzenszwalb2004efficient} stops the agglomeration when the merge costs exceed a measure of quality for the current clusters.
-The optimization approach in \cite{kiran2014global} performs greedy merge decisions that minimize a certain energy, while other pipelines use classical HAC linkage criteria, e.g. average linkage \cite{liu2018affinity,lee2017superhuman}, median \cite{funke2018large} or a linkage learned by a random forest classifier \cite{nunez2013machine,knowles2016rhoananet}.
+\textbf{Agglomerative graph clustering} has often been applied to instance segmentation \cite{arbelaez2011contour,ren2013image,liu2016image,salembier2000binary} because of its efficiency as compared to other divisive approaches like graph cuts.
+Novel termination criteria and merging strategies have often been proposed: the agglomeration in \cite{malmberg2011generalized} deploys fixed sets of merge constraints; the popular graph-based method \cite{felzenszwalb2004efficient} stops the agglomeration when the merge costs exceed a measure of quality for the current clusters.
+The optimization approach in \cite{kiran2014global} performs greedy merge decisions that minimize a certain energy, while other pipelines use classical linkage criteria, e.g.~average linkage \cite{liu2018affinity,lee2017superhuman}, median \cite{funke2018large} or a linkage learned by a random forest classifier \cite{nunez2013machine,knowles2016rhoananet}.

 \textbf{Clustering of signed graphs} has the goal of partitioning a graph with both attractive and repulsive cues.
 Finding an optimally balanced partitioning has a long history in combinatorial optimization \cite{grotschel1989cutting,grotschel1990facets,chopra1993partition}.
 NP-hardness of the \emph{correlation clustering} problem was shown in \cite{bansal2004correlation}, while the connection with graph multicuts was made by \cite{demaine2006correlation}.
 Modern integer linear programming solvers can tackle problems of considerable size \cite{andres2012globally}, but accurate approximations \cite{pape2017solving,beier2016efficient,yarkony2012fast}, greedy agglomerative algorithms \cite{levinkov2017comparative,wolf2019mutex,keuper2015efficient,kardoostsolving} and persistence criteria \cite{lange2018partial,lange2018combinatorial} have been proposed for even larger graphs.
+Another line of research is given by spectral clustering methods that, on the other hand, require the user to specify the number of clusters in advance.
+Recently, some of these methods have been generalized to graphs with signed weights \cite{Cucuringu2019SPONGEAG,chiang2012scalable,kunegis2010spectral}, whereas others let the user specify must-link and cannot-link constraints between clusters \cite{rangapuram2012constrained,wang2014constrained,cucuringu2016simple}.